ChleboJaysee/skills-communicate-using-markdown/index.md

 ``` javascript
 var myVar = "Hello, world!"
 ```
+- [ ] turn on GitHub Pages
+- [ ] Outline my portfolio
+- [ ] Introduce myself to the world

 Changes made:
 just added two Headlines
 and the GitHub Image
 and a line of javascript
+and a task list